debugtalk/AppiumBooster/README.md

     - AccountSteps | logout
 ```

-In the testcases, each step is combined with two parts, joined by a separator `|`.
-The former part indicates step file located in `ios/steps/` directory, and the latter part indicates testcase step name, which is defined in steps yaml files like below.
+Likewise, each step of essential features is combined with two parts, joined by a separator `|`.
+The former part indicates step file located in `ios/steps/` directory, and the latter part indicates feature step name, which is defined in steps yaml files like below.

 ```yaml
 # ios/steps/AccountSteps.yml